nullaidev/vista/README.md

 ### Includes

-You can use includes within any view relative to the root views folder.
+You can use includes within any view relative to the root views' folder.
 In this example, the layout file:

 ```php
 <?php